Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 Osteophysis

-The bony lump(bony growth), and bone spur formation (deposition of extra bone) around the ankle joint is a common symptom of anterior ankle impingement.
+The bony lump(bony growth) and bone spur formation (deposition of extra bone) around the ankle joint are common symptoms of anterior ankle impingement.

 Gait and balance problems can also be considered the symptoms of a footballer’s ankle.